 I’ll give you a moment to digest.

-After that conversation, which by the way ended with the colleague exhorting my enterprise architecture team to “do something” about the lack of agility, I Googled “agile architecture”.
-I was kinda surprised by what I found:
+After that conversation, which by the way ended with the colleague exhorting my enterprise architecture team to “do something” about the lack of agility, I Googled “agile architecture” and got some interesting results:

 - Business Agility using ArchiMate with TOGAF